-Before Sensi and Connoisseur pH Perfect coco coir base nutrients became available, growers struggled with bizarre nutrients-related plant problems, forced to use cal-mag supplements that created more problems than they solved.
-Growers also harmed their marijuana plants with repeated flushing, trying different nutrients parts per million concentrations, underwatering, and overwatering.
+Problem is, most of the nutrients brands that claim to work well in coco don’t.
+Growers are forced to use cal-mag supplements that created more problems than they solve.
+Growers harm their marijuana plants with repeated flushing, trying different nutrients parts per million concentrations, underwatering, and overwatering.

 - Coco coir holds water well, so you water less, and less frequently.

-- Coco coir is an ideal host material for beneficial, root-enhancing microbes.
+- Coco coir is an ideal host for beneficial, root-enhancing microbes.

-- Coco coir can sometimes be recycled for use in multiple crop cycles.
-Use Sensizym to cleanse coco coir of organic root zone debris so the coco can be safely reused.
+- Coco coir can be recycled for use in multiple crop cycles.

-- Coco coir’s favorable oxygen/water ratios provide more oxygen to roots and prevent waterlogging (as long as watering is done properly) which increases growth rate and bud yield.
+- Coco coir’s favorable oxygen/water ratios provide more oxygen to roots and prevent waterlogging (as long as watering is done properly) which increases growth rate and harvest weight.